 There is a levy of Entry tax in the state of Punjab, wherein any goods entering into the state would attract entry tax.
 The entry tax is first paid by the vendor and then gets the amount reimbursed from the Company.
 The Company so far has not paid the same amounting to Rs.422.67 Lakh (Rs.
 422.67 Lakh) to the vendors on account of the entry tax.
 The Company has filed an application for refund of entry tax paid with the Assessing Officer, Punjab VAT Department.
 The assessing officer has rejected the refund application and the appeal against the order of assessing officer was filed with the Deputy Excise & Taxation Commissioner (DETC) Appeals.
 DETC (Appeals) has passed the order rejecting the application for refund.
 Presently appeal against the order of DETC (Appeals) is filed with the Appellate Tribunal.
 However, adequate provision has been made in the books of account.
-During the year various hearings were held and the next hearing is yet to be scheduled.
+Next hearing is yet to be scheduled.